 Other Shriners Hospitals for Children® locations with our programs are Sacramento, California and Honolulu, Hawaii.
 Welcome!

-Artfelt Memories - Hospice of the East Bay - Pleasant Hill, CA - Hope Hospice - Dublin, CA & launched in May of 2012 our newest location: Palliative Care at Children's Hospital & Research Center in Oakland, CA
+Artfelt Memories - - Hope Hospice - Dublin, CA & launched in May of 2012: Palliative Care at UCSF Benioff Children's Hospital & Research Center in Walnut Creek, CA & Oakland, CA.

 How do kids cope with the death of a parent or sibling?
 How do their parents cope with their loss of a spouse or child?
 And how do they express to each other how they are feeling in this very difficult and life changing process?
 Artfelt Memories is here to help.
-Working with children, teenagers and their parent(s) as a component in their bereavement counseling in both hospice and palliative care, our Artfelt Memories program gives each family member the opportunity to create a ceramic memory piece in honor of their loved one who has passed away.
+Working with adults, children, teenagers and their parent(s) as a component in their bereavement counseling in both hospice and palliative care, our Artfelt Memories program gives each family member the opportunity to create a ceramic memory piece in honor of their loved one who has passed away.
 Whether it is a memory box, a memory bank or special plaque, both the children and surviving parent(s) create their own art as a way to capture their own unique memories of their loved one.
-Artfelt Memories offers each family a safe emotional space where they are able to feel it is okay to discuss and/or acknowledge the family loss.
+Offered as a one-time family healing sesson, Artfelt Memories offers each family a safe emotional space where they are able to feel it is okay to discuss and/or acknowledge the family loss.
 It provides the opportunity for them to work together at the same table as a family, while at the same time allowing for their individual art project to be a very personal expression of how they are feeling and remembering the sibling or parent that has died.
-Artfelt Memories helps participants to leave their final support group session with not only more knowledge of how to cope together with the death of a family member, but with a piece of art as a tangible reminder of this part of their very personal and shared emotional journey together.
+Artfelt Memories helps participants to leave their healing arts session with more knowledge of how to cope together with the death of a family member and with a piece of art as a tangible reminder of this part of their very personal and shared emotional journey together.
 Art doing what art really does best: helping to heal.